brgordon17/coralclass/README.md

 <!-- badges: end -->

-This repositry contains the data and analysis of research into the effects of ocean acidification and warming on the metabolome of *Acopora aspera*.
+This repositry contains the data and analysis of research into the effects of ocean acidification and warming on the metabolome of *Acropora aspera*.
 It is provided as an R package to ensure reproducibility while adopting a common standard project structure; and to explore the merits of doing so.
 It provides funcions for all steps of the analysis including preprocessing, modelling as well as figure and table generation.

 Please note that this package and its functions have been written explicitly for this project and may have limited use outside of the